learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 ## Summary

-It's important to pay attention to how Pods are deleted from your cluster since their address might be still used to route traffic.
+You should pay attention to Pods being deleted from your cluster since their IP address might be still used to route traffic.

-Instead of immediately shutting down your Pods, you should consider waiting a little bit longer in your application or set up a `preStop` hook in your containers.
+Instead of immediately shutting down your Pods, you should consider waiting a little bit longer in your application or set up a `preStop` hook.

+The Pod should be removed only after all the endpoints in the cluster are propagated and removed from kube-proxy, Ingress controllers, CoreDNS, etc.

 If your Pods run long-lived tasks such as transcoding videos or serving real-time updates with WebSockets, you should consider using rainbow deployments.

 In rainbow deployments, you create a new Deployment for every release and delete the previous one when the connection (or the tasks) drained.

+You can manually remove the older deployments as soon as the long-running task is completed.

+Or you could automatically scale your deployment to zero replicas to automate the process.